 If we read through this passage and mark the repeated word walk, we learn the following:

-- we are called to walk in a manner worthy of our called, as those who have received the gift of life and forgiveness through Christ (4:1)
+- we are called to walk in a manner worthy of our calling, as those who have received the gift of life and forgiveness through Christ (4:1)

 - we are not to walk as the world does, futile in their thinking, darkened in their understanding, and alienated from God—as we once were (4:17)